Pičín: Geography

 Pičín is located about 7 km northeast of Příbram and 39 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is the hill Kuchyňka at 636 m above sea level, located in the northern tip of the municipal territory.
 The southern slopes of the hill are protected as the Kuchyňka Nature Reserve.
-The village is surrounded by several small ponds.
+The village is surrounded by several small fishponds.

 History

 The first written mention of Pičín is from 1289, when the parish church already existed here.
 A fortress in Pičín was first documented in 1473.
 The most notable owners of the village were the Bechyně of Lažany family.
 During their rule, which lasted from 1493 to 1627, they had the fortress rebuilt in the Renaissance style.
 In 1627, they sold the village to the Dubský family.
 Jan Ferdinand Dubský founded here a monastery in 1689–1691, but it was abolished in 1786 and later demolished.